RapDoodle/SwiftSearch/README.md

 ### Starting a web server

-The web server uses the query engine's API and respond to user requests.
+The web server uses the query engine's API and responds to user requests.

 1. Start the query engine